Kurobuta Pork Jowl from Agustin Kitchen (Credit: Jackie Tran)

 With executive chef Ryan Clark and recently appointed chef de cuisine Roderick LeDesma, house-made components are sure to impress.

 PY’s menu usually includes a seasonal variation of Brussels sprouts — this season, Fried Brussel Sprouts are dressed with mustard butterscotch, house-made pork belly pastrami, and Marcona almonds.
-Another veggie side, Pan-Roasted Turnips, features a short ingredient list with complex flavors utilizing bacon and fermented garlic honey.
+Another veggie side, Pan-Roasted Turnips, features a short ingredient list with complex flavors utilizing lamb bacon and fermented garlic honey.

 For more information, call (520) 324-9350 or visit casinodelsol.com.